 Many of the communities in Cook County present a unique opportunity to view the northern lights.
 In the Lutsen/Tofte/Schroeder area, you’ll find ideal viewing spots along Lake Superior as well as tucked deep into the wilderness.
 Along the Gunflint Trail, the shoreline of many accessible lakes in the Boundary Waters Canoe Area Wilderness, creates a dramatic scene for northern lights viewing.
 And in Grand Portage, the northern lights can be spotted dancing above High Falls, the tallest waterfall in the state of Minnesota.
 Follow your adventurous spirit north and discover the magnificence of the Aurora Borealis.

 Don't miss the Dark Sky FestivalCelebrate all things celestial with us in Cook County at our annual Dark Sky Festival, December 13-14, 2019.
 With tips from expert photographers, a traveling planetarium experience, storytelling and guided telescope explorations, this event is not to be missed.
 Plan your pre-holiday winter getaway today!
+(Due to COVID-19, the Dark Sky Festival for 2020 has been cancelled.)

 Use our top 8 tips to see the northern lights yourself